wlinna/Arkhados/README.md

 effect.
 And it would be nice if characters would scream (or something like that) when they die.

-**Find or create good music**
-I'm not actually sure if I wan't music to depend on character, arena or nothing but I think music depending on character is the nicest option.
+**Find or create good music** In Arkhados every hero uses different set of music.
+I also plan on adding generic music list that any hero can use so that they don't need to listen to same music over and over.
+Currently Venator has no music at all and other two heroes have only 2 soundtracks.
+Can you find more?

 Menu music would be nice too.